jclark/rpi-cm4-ptp-guide/README.md

 This shows the results from using a TAPR TICC in interval mode with two CM4 PTP slaves

-- both slaves synchronized to a CM4 master using a U-blox RCB-F9T connected with a roof-mounted, dual-frequency antenna
+- both slaves synchronized to a CM4 master using a U-blox RCB-F9T connected to a roof-mounted, dual-frequency antenna
 - E2E, UDP IPv4 multicast (i.e. linuxptp default)
 - all three machines connected to a FS IES3110-series switch (configured as transparent, one-step)